-Petition to Julian Castro (Mayor), Joaquin Castro, Greg Abbott, Ted Cruz, United States Supreme Court, President of the United States, Texas State Senate, Texas Governor, Texas State House, John Cornyn, Louie Gohmert, Alma Allen, Sheila Jackson Lee, Gene Green, Ted Poe, Tony Tinderholt, Lamar Smith, Al Green, Eddie Johnson, Michael McCaul, Sam Johnson, Randy Weber, Henry Cuellar, Joe Barton, Jeb Hensarling, Kevin Brady, Michael Burgess, Lloyd Doggett, Kay Granger, Judith Zaffirini, Pete Sessions, Charles Schwertner
+Petition to Julian Castro (Mayor), Joaquin Castro, Greg Abbott, Ted Cruz, United States Supreme Court, President of the United States, Texas State Senate, Texas Governor, Texas State House, John Cornyn, Louie Gohmert, Alma A. Allen, Sheila Jackson Lee, Gene Green, Ted Poe, Tony Tinderholt, Lamar Smith, Al Green, Eddie Bernice Johnson, Michael T. McCaul, Sam Johnson, Randy K. Weber Sr., Henry Cuellar, Joe Barton, Jeb Hensarling, Kevin Brady, Michael C. Burgess, Lloyd Doggett, Kay Granger, Judith Zaffirini, Pete Sessions, Charles Schwertner

 Recreational & Medicinal Marijuana Legalization In Texas

 We are in a new day and age where marijuana has been proven to cure and prevent cancer, seizures, parkinson's disease, glaucoma and more.
 We need to come together and make the legalization of marijuana available to our great fellow Texans who are in need of this plant.
 So please join me and other great Texans make it happen.
 Cause remember we the people can make anything happen if we come together and make our voices heard.

 Petition to Greg Abbott, Ted Cruz, Randy K. Weber Sr., Ed Thompson

 Cancel the STAAR test!
 Use those funds to rebuild TX schools damaged by Hurricane Harvey